operand/agency/README.md

-The library provides an easy to use API that enables you to connect agents with traditional software systems in a flexible and scalable way, allowing you to develop the architecture you need.
+The library provides an easy to use API that enables you to connect agents with traditional software systems in a flexible and scalable way, allowing you to develop any architecture you need.

-Agency's goal is to enable others to create custom agent-based applications by providing a minimal foundation to both experiment and build upon.
+Agency's goal is to enable developers to create custom agent-based applications by providing a minimal foundation to both experiment and build upon.
 So if you're looking to build a custom agent system of your own, Agency might be for you.

 ## Features